-Although a number of payday lenders' websites come equipped with a sliding tool showing the total amount you'll repay (if you make your repayments in full and on time), to compare loans against each other you need to check the APR (annual percentage rate).
+Interest rates - A number of payday lenders' websites have a sliding tool showing the total amount you'll repay (if you make your repayments in full and on time).
+But to compare loans against each other you need to check the APR (annual percentage rate).

-Payday loan APRs tend to be incredibly high - over 5,000% in some cases.
+Payday loan APRs tend to be incredibly high - the average is 1,500%.

-Regulations introduced by the FCA in January 2015 cap the total interest and fees of payday loans at 100% of the original amount borrowed, but that's still a lot of unnecessary debt compared to other options.
+As mentioned, FCA regulations cap the total interest and fees at 100% of the original amount borrowed.
+But that's still a lot of unnecessary debt compared to other options.

-Your repayment amount and period depends on the loan you're taking out, so always read the terms and conditions carefully and make sure you're able to make the payments.
+Repayment problems - Your repayment amount and period depend on the loan.
+Always read the terms and conditions carefully and make sure you're able to make the payments.

 Missed payment charges can rapidly stack up and leave you in even more debt.